tcatche/hexo-generator-issues/README.md

 So, to aviding the error, the first time publish every posts have a 2s interval, thus it will take very long time.
 If failed, you can try it later.
 More details in [https://github.com/octokit/octokit.net/issues/638](https://github.com/octokit/octokit.net/issues/638)

 ## Update Logs
+**2017-10-12**

+Rewrite the plugin, more details goto [https://github.com/tcatche/hexo-generator-issues/blob/develop/README.md](https://github.com/tcatche/hexo-generator-issues/blob/develop/README.md) to try.

+**The rewrite version is the beta version, which is not stable and should not be used in important repo.**

 **2017-09-18**

 Add issue link support.